Zdeno Chara’s polite words after fighting Mike Rupp

 You just don’t want to fight Zdeno Chara.
 The Slovak is one of the biggest guys ever in the NHL, and he had the reach and power to cause some serious harm.
-Chara wasn’t a goon, however.
+Chara wasn’t a goon, though.
 Instead, everybody who’s played with or against him confirms he’s one of the nicest guys ever.
 He just didn’t want to hurt people.

 But at the same time, he was a leader and always understood when he needed to step up for his team.